This artist called PD Jensen...

 Besides drawing, painting and teaching, I enjoy classical piano, writing haiku, painting murals, and I have an affinity for puns.

 On a serious side, I am an informal student of the Austrian School of Economics, which brings us to understand why voluntary actions raise humanity, why involuntary actions lower humanity, and how economics has nothing to do with numbers, equations or formulae.
 Essentially it is about human action, about human freedom to act and exchange peacefully.
 In an increasingly crazy world in which the greatest addiction is to political (coercive) solutions, sound economics gives a consistent sense of sanity.
 However in my experience, there is a world of difference in knowing something and being able to articulate it to others in terms whose meanings people cannot consistently agree upon.
 Even Confucius said that when words lose their meanings, people lose their freedom.
-It is the Gordian Knot of our time.
+It is the Gordian Knot of our time that economics is plagued with terms that have become so emotionally charged that they cause nothing but distraction from the direction toward understanding, and instead create rather polarized thinking.
+In my own experience, such discussions almost always digress into emotional arguments rather than even limited common-ground understanding of our world,

 In 2000, I started a business as Liberty's Artist, hoping to create art that speaks, and points the way, to living in more freedom.
 One of my first commissioned works was the Faith and Freedom Award.
 Still so far my only bronze sculpture, this series of ten awards was commissioned by the Acton Institute.
 The Faith and Freedom Award was established as part of the Acton Institute’s tenth anniversary celebration in 2000.
 The awards recognized an individual who exemplifies commitment to faith and freedom through outstanding leadership in civic, business, or religious life.
 For this award, the Acton Institute commissioned this sculpture of Lord Acton, the Institute’s namesake, who held firmly to the two pillars of faith and freedom.
 So that was a feather in my cap back in the day.